radio-astro-tools/spectral-cube/docs/developing_with_spectralcube.rst

 spectral-cube is flexible and can used within other packages for development beyond the core package's capabilities.
-Two significant strengths are the use of memory-mapping and  the integration with `dask <https://dask.org/>`_ (:ref:`doc_dask`) to efficiently larger than memory data.
+Two significant strengths are the use of memory-mapping and the integration with `dask <https://dask.org/>`_ (:ref:`doc_dask`) to efficiently handle larger than memory data.

 This page provides suggestions for developing using spectral-cube in other packages.

 The following two sections give information on standard usage of  :class:`SpectralCube`.
-The third discusses usage with dask integration.
+The third discusses usage with dask integration in :class:`DaskSpectralCube`.

 Handling large data cubes
 -------------------------